Geulle: History

 The St Martinus Church was first mentioned in 1298.
 The tower contains 14th century elements, and received its current height and shape in 1810.
 In 1920, the nave was demolished and a new church was built in its place.

 The main building of Geulle Castle from 1620 still remains, however the remainder of the castle was demolished in 1847.

-Guelle became the main settlement since the 1960s, because the village of Guelle aan de Maas was frequently flooded by the Maas.
+Geulle became the main settlement since the 1960s, because the village of Geulle aan de Maas was frequently flooded by the Maas.
 Geulle was a separate municipality until 1982, when it was merged with Meerssen.